-Division Commander Lange, New York: I move that the matter be referred to the Committee on Constitution.
-Rules and Regulations.
+Division Commander Lange, New York: I move that the matter be referred to the Committee on Constitution, Rules and Regulations.

-Commander-in-Chief Ireland: Will you withdraw the motion?
-I think you are correct and I still hold to my original opinion, but I wish to follow the request of Brother Behnke.
+Compared to Chief Ireland: Will you withdraw the motion?
+I think you are correct and I still hold to my original on nion, but I wish to follow the request of Brother Behnke.

-Division Commander Lange:
+Commander Lange: I will withdraw the motion.

-I will withdraw the motion.
-Commander-in-Chief Ireland: All those in favor of the motion offered by Brother Behnke that a special committee be appointed to investigate the credentials of Division Commander Schumacher of Missouri, and to pass upon his right to a seat in this Commandery-in-Chief, based upon the protest against his eligibility to the Order, said protest having been lodged in the Division Encampment by Brother Behnke, Past Division Com-mander, and protest also lodged by the same individual against his installation on Division Comhis installation as Division Commander, will signify by saying "Aye," and those opposed "No." Are there any remarks?
+Commander need of the motion offered by Brother Behnke that a special committee be appointed to investigate schumacher of Missouri to pass upon his right to a seat in possibility to the Order said protest has een lodged in the mander, and protest also lodged by the same individual against mistallation as Division Commander will signify by saying "Aye," and those opposed "No. Are there any remarks?